-Employee contends that her yearly performance evaluations are inconsistent with the statements contained within the CLDF, but failed to provide a copy of her latest performance rating indicating "outstanding" or "exceeds expectations" performance ratings for the prior year.
-Besides, she already received the maximum five (5) points allowed in this category.
+Nonetheless, she already received the maximum five (5) points allowed in this category.
 Therefore, I find that Agency properly calculated this number.

 In reviewing the documents of record, Employee does not offer any statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
-In Washington Teachers' Union Local No. 6, Am.
+Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
 Bd. of Educ. of the Dist. of Columbia, 109 F.3d 774 (D.C.
 Cir.
 1997), the D.C.
 Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."17 According to the CLDF, Employee received a total score of five (5) after all of the factors outlined above were tallied and scored.
-The next lowest colleague received a total score of twelve and a half (12.5) points.
-Employee has not proffered any evidence to suggest that a reevaluation of her CLDF scores would result in a different outcome in this case.
+The next lowest colleague who survived the instant RIF received a total score of seventy-one and a half (71.5) points.
+Despite Employee's protestations to the contrary, there is no credible indication that any supplemental evidence would supplant the higher scores received by the remaining colleagues in Employee's competitive level who were not separated from service.
+Employee has only proffered unsubstantiated allegations and mere conjecture to support her contention that her position should have survived the instant RIF.
+Employee has not proffered any credible evidence to suggest that a re-evaluation of her CLDF scores would result in a different outcome in this case.
 18

-Accordingly, I find that the principal of Ballou Senior High School had discretion in completing Employee's CLDF, as she was in the best position to observe and evaluate the criteria enumerated in DCMR §1503.2, supra, when implementing the instant RIF.
-While it is unfortunate that Agency had to release any employee as a result of budgetary constraints, there is nothing within the record would lead the Undersigned to believe that the RIF was conducted unfairly.
+Accordingly, I find that the principal of Cardozo Senior High School had discretion in completing Employee's CLDF, as she was in the best position to observe and evaluate the criteria enumerated in DCMR §1503.2, supra, when implementing the instant RIF.
+While it is unfortunate that Agency had to release any employee as a result of budgetary constraints, there is nothing within the record that would lead the Undersigned to believe that the RIF was conducted unfairly.
 I therefore find that Agency did not abuse its discretion in completing the CLDF, and Employee was properly afforded one round of lateral competition as required by D.C.
 Official Code § 1-624.08.